publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s418.md

 >             “(A) no refund of the sums so paid has been obtained, or

->             “(B) a refund of part or all of the sums so paid has been obtained but the State of West Virginia repays to the Secretary of the Treasury the amount of such refund within ninety days after the date that the modification is agreed to by the State and the Secretary of Health, Education, and Welfare.”
+>             “(B) a refund of part or all of the sums so paid has been obtained but the State of West Virginia repays to the Secretary of the Treasury the amount of such refund within ninety days after the date that the modification is agreed to by the State and the Secretary of Health, Education, and Welfare \[now Health and Human Services\].”

  __Modification of Existing Agreement With State of New Mexico To Cover Certain Hospital Employees__

 [Pub.
 L. 92–603, title I, § 127][/us/pl/92/603/s127], Oct.
 30, 1972, [86 Stat.
 1358][/us/stat/86/1358], provided that:

-> “Notwithstanding any provisions of section 218 of the Social Security Act \[this section\], the Agreement with the State of New Mexico heretofore entered into pursuant to such section may at the option of such State be modified at any time prior to the first day of the fourth month after the month in which this Act is enacted \[October 1972\], so as to apply to the services of employees of a hospital which is an integral part of a political subdivision to which an agreement under this section has not been made applicable, as a separate coverage group within the meaning of section 218(b)(5) of such Act \[subsec. (b)(5) of this section\], but only if such hospital has prior to 1966 withdrawn from a retirement system which had been applicable to the employees of such hospital.”
+> “Notwithstanding any provisions of section 218 of the Social Security Act \[[42 U.S.C.
+418][/us/usc/t42/s418]\], the Agreement with the State of New Mexico heretofore entered into pursuant to such section may at the option of such State be modified at any time prior to the first day of the fourth month after the month in which this Act is enacted \[October 1972\], so as to apply to the services of employees of a hospital which is an integral part of a political subdivision to which an agreement under this section has not been made applicable, as a separate coverage group within the meaning of section 218(b)(5) of such Act \[[42 U.S.C.
+418(b)(5)][/us/usc/t42/s418/b/5]\], but only if such hospital has prior to 1966 withdrawn from a retirement system which had been applicable to the employees of such hospital.”

  __Modification of Agreement With State of Louisiana With Respect to Voter Registrars__

 [Pub.
 L. 92–603, title I, § 139][/us/pl/92/603/s139], Oct.
 30, 1972, [86 Stat.
 1366][/us/stat/86/1366], provided that:

->     “(a) Notwithstanding the provisions of section 218(g)(1) of the Social Security Act \[subsec. (g)(1) of this section\], the Secretary may, under such conditions as he deems appropriate, permit the State of Louisiana to modify its agreement entered into under section 218 of such Act \[this section\] so as to terminate the coverage of all employees who are in positions under the Registrars of Voters Employees’ Retirement System, effective after December 1975, but only if such State files with him notice of termination on or before December 31, 1973.
+>     “(a) Notwithstanding the provisions of section 218(g)(1) of the Social Security Act \[[42 U.S.C.
+418(g)(1)][/us/usc/t42/s418/g/1]\], the Secretary may, under such conditions as he deems appropriate, permit the State of Louisiana to modify its agreement entered into under section 218 of such Act \[[42 U.S.C.
+418][/us/usc/t42/s418]\] so as to terminate the coverage of all employees who are in positions under the Registrars of Voters Employees’ Retirement System, effective after December 1975, but only if such State files with him notice of termination on or before December 31, 1973.

 >     “(b) If the coverage of such employees in positions under such retirement system is terminated pursuant to subsection (a), coverage cannot later be extended to employees in positions under such retirement system.”